sunfishcode/design/WebAssembly.md

 0. [Element Section]
 0. [Name Section]

-TODO: What shall the names and positions of the Global and Element sections be?
+TODO: What should the names and positions of the Global and Element sections be?

 TODO: Reorder the known sections strategically?